Sayani07/gravitas/README.md

 ### Visualize probability distribution of the harmony pair (wknd\_wday, hour\_day)

-Area quantile plots are drawn across hours of the day faceted by weekend/weekday.
-The black line represents the median, whereas the orange and green represents the area between 25th and 75th percentile and between 10th and 90th percentile respectively.
-For this household, median energy consumption for the early morning hours is extremely high for weekends compared to weekdays.
-The energy behavior is skewed to the left, where 10th and 25th percentile are very close to each other in both weekend/weekday.
+Box plots are drawn across hours of the day faceted by weekend/weekday for a household in the data `smart_meter10` in the package.
+It is interesting to see the difference in energy consumption in the early morning hours (1 am - 7 am) for weekdays and weekends.
+The interquartile range is the same in these hours, however, median energy consumption for these hours is higher for weekends compared to weekdays.
+The distribution for the rest of the day is not significantly different for weekdays and weekends, implying their energy behavior after 7 am remains more or less similar.

 ``` r
 smart_meter10 %>%